ITU-DASYALab/IoT_course/exercises/IoT2024_exercise_04_settings.md

-For Wi-Fi and MQTT connections, you need:
+For Wi-Fi and MQTT connections, you need ...

 ```